BrewBlox/brewblox-service/README.md

 # Setup

+Tell where the flask app is using:

+    export FLASK_APP=brewpi_service/__init__.py

 Create the database:

-    python create_db.py
+    flask initdb

 # Run

+First, run a worker with (don't forget to re-export FLASK_APP if you've just opened a new terminal):

+    flask rq worker

-You can run the development server with:
+Then, you can run the development server with:

-    celery -A brewpi_service.tasks.celery worker -l DEBUG
-    python run.py
+    flask run

 You can now point your browser to `http://localhost:5000/admin/` for the administration panel.